The Clan Macpherson Museum in Newtonmore.

 SatNav reference: 57.063375, -4.123986

 Telephone/Fax: 44 (0)1540 673332

-For those who cannot get to Newtonmore, an 'electronic' representation of the physical Museum (the MEM, or Macpherson Electronic Museum) is available in virtual mode from this page.
-Its principal purpose is to permit the Clan Macpherson members living in far-flung places around the globe to learn more about their heritage.
+Our Macpherson Electronic Museum (the MEM) is available for those who cannot travel to Newtonmore.
+It is an 'electronic' representation of the physical Museum, and it is available in virtual mode from the menu of this page.
+Its principal purpose is to permit the Clan Macpherson members around the globe to learn more about their heritage.

 The MEM was conceived and implemented by Rod Clarke, a stalwart supporter of the Museum over many years.
 The Trustees and the Association would like to express their heartfelt thanks to him for this project.

 The Clan Macpherson Museum is owned and run by a registered charity, the Clan Macpherson Museum Trust (registered in Scotland, charity number SC020005).
 Visitors making use of the Museum either in Newtonmore or via the Web) for research and similar purposes are encouraged to consider making a donation to the Trust.
 Please send your donation to the Hon.
 Treasurer, details for whom can be found on the Association Officers page.